 \subsection{Hypercomplex STFT PR}

 The STFT of a signal provides the spectral characteristics localized in time.
 It is obtained by partitioning the signal into overlapping segments and then taking the windowed Fourier transform of each segment.
 Conventional PR has shown that, for the same number of measurements, the STFT magnitude measurements lead to better PR performance than an over-sampled DFT.
 The STFT PR applications include ultrashort laser pulses or Fourier ptychography.
-Traditional complex-valued STFT PR problem considers a discrete-time signal $\mathbf{x} = [x_1,\dots, x_n]^T \in \mathbb{C}^{n}$ and window $\mathbf{w} = [w_1,\dots,w_T]^T\in\mathbb{C}^{T}$ such that the magnitude-only measurements using the discrete-time STFT of the $\mathbf{x}$ respect to the window $\mathbf{w}$ are $s = 1,\dots,N$, $r = 1,\dots,R$, where $R = \left \lceil{\frac{N+T-1}{L} }\right \rceil$ is the number of short-time sections.
-The choice of the window affects the recovery uniqueness guarantees.
+Traditional complex-valued STFT PR problem considers a discrete-time signal $\mathbf{x} = [x_1,\dots, x_n]^T \in \mathbb{C}^{n}$ and window $\mathbf{w} = [w_1,\dots,w_T]^T\in\mathbb{C}^{T}$ such that the magnitude-only measurements using the discrete-time STFT of the $\mathbf{x}$ respect to the window $\mathbf{w}$ are $s = 1,\dots,N$, $r = 1,\dots,R$, where $R = \left \lceil{\frac{N+T-1}{L} }\right \rceil$ is the number of short-time sections and {$\mathbf{w}[n]$ is periodically extended over the boundaries of the window}.
+The choice of the window affects the uniqueness guarantees of recovery.